Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Properly consider `nullable` flag for user fields.
 * Fixed potential exception in archive helper (#1140).
 * Cleaner UI for repeated item creation (#1138).
+* Fixed wrong reference in JavaScript handling of tree operations.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.0.2).

 ## ModuleStudio 1.0.1 (Sep 2, 2017)